-TH 410 Senior Theatre Practicum
+Senior Theatre Practicum

+PREREQUISITE: Permission of department chair.
 Practical experience in the techniques of theatre, designed as an extension of the lower division practicum in theatre.
 Emphasis is on the assumption of a major departmental responsibility such as play direction, stage management of an intricate production, set, costume or lighting design and execution of a major production, etc. Variable credit: 1-3 hours.

-TH 490 Theatre Internship
+Theatre Internship

 PREREQUISITES: Junior or senior standing and permission of department chair.
 Provides the opportunity for theatre students to gain credit for professional work with various resident theatre companies in the Kansas City area.
 Variable credit: 1-6 hours.

-TH 495 Senior Project (Capstone Course)
+Senior Project (Capstone Course)